Career options for Physics researchers

 - For jobs in the public sector, check out Civil Service Jobs.
 You may also be interested in the Science and Engineering Stream of the Civil Service Fast Stream.

 - For jobs and work experience in science communication, it's well worth joining the psci-com mailing list.
-Also check out the jobs board of the British Science Association.
+Also check out the jobs board of the British Science Association (BSA).
 Other vacancy and information sites for science communication can be found in the University of Oxford Guide to Science Alternatives.

 - For jobs in scientific publishing, try NewScientist and Guardian Jobs.
 Atwood Tate is a recruitment agency which often advertises scientific and medical publishing roles.